Lipschitz continuity of solution multifunctions of extended $\ell_1$ regularization problems: Preliminaries and technical lemmas

-That is, $\gph G|_{Q_i}$ is expressed as a union of finitely many polyhedral sets.
-It then follows from assumption {\bf (ii)} again and \cite[Theorem 19.6]{CvxAn} that $\gph G|_{Q_i}$ is a polyhedral set.
+That is, $\gph G|_{Q_i}$ can be expressed as a union of finitely many polyhedral sets.
+It then follows from assumption (ii) again and \cite[Theorem 19.6]{CvxAn} that $\gph G|_{Q_i}$ is a polyhedral set.
 Applying \cite[Example 9.35]{Rock2009VaAn}, $G$ is Lipschitz continuous on each $Q_i$ with some constant $\kappa_i>0$.
 That is,